Technigo/project-express-api/README.md

 ## The problem

+I used the array method filter() and includes() to get the result I wanted.

 The following endpoints are available:

-I used the array method filter() and includes() to get the result I wanted.

-The following endpoints are available: /shows & /titles/title & year/year & cast/cast & genre/listed_in & country/country&type=Movie or TV Show
+/shows & /titles/title & year/year & cast/cast & genre/listed_in & country/country&type=Movie or TV Show

 I used a query to choose the type movie or TV Show in a certain country.

-If I would have more time I would have built a frontend page for this as well.
+If I had more time I would have built a frontend page for this as well as more querys.

 ## View it live